Effects of Early Warning Emails on Student Performance: Empirical Results and Discussion

+We employed the non-parametric local average treatment effect (LATE) method to estimate the causal effect.
+This RDD method only compares the local average around the cutoff ($c = 0.4$) rather than fitting a polynomial regression.\footnote{We also performed the RDD using polynomial regression.
+The results were essentially identical to those of the LATE method.} This method is more efficient than polynomial regression since the estimation involves fewer parameters.
+Furthermore, we avoid the common concerns of fitting polynomial regressions, e.g., determining the polynomial degree and the tendencies to extremes at the edges \cite{Lee2010}.
+We performed all RDD regressions with and without covariates, which is usually not necessary in the sharp setting but is often recommended in the fuzzy design to get a more precise estimate of the treatment effect.
+Including covariates can increase the explained variance of the model \cite[p.
+515]{Huntington-Klein2022}.

+The effect point estimates (LATE) in Table~\ref{tab:mods} of the two non-parametric RDD models are positive but not significant (parameter $\alpha$ in equation \eqref{eq:2_stage}).
+Figure~\ref{fig:mod} gives a graphical illustration of the model.
+The LATE is $0.193$ for the estimation without covariates (model $1$ in Table~\ref{tab:mods}) and $0.146$ if we include the covariates (model $2$ in Table~\ref{tab:mods}), with corresponding standard errors of $4.889$ and $4.852$.
+An estimate of $0.193$ or $0.146$ means that students who received the warning email achieved $0.193$ or $0.146$ points more than comparable students who did not.
+Compared to the $60$-point final exam, the effect size seems limited.

+The bandwidth of $0.255$ was determined with the data-driven approach of \cite{imbensoptimal2009}.
+The method fits the bandwidth as widely as possible without introducing other confounding effects, e.g., general ability.
+Therefore, only students with a predicted probability between $0.145$ and $0.655$ ,$0.4$ (cutoff) $\pm \ 0.255$ (bandwidth), are included in the analysis.
+This leads to a sample size for the estimation of $126$ students ($N$).
+Other bandwidths were considered in the estimation process but were too conservative or violated the assumption that the groups around the cutoff must be comparable.
+We provide further discussion in section \ref{sec:conclusion}.

-In this paper we analyzed whether students who perform rather poorly in a current course can be positively influenced by a warning mail.
-Our results of the RDD do not provide any evidence that the warning mail has a significant effect on the results (or behavior) of the students.
+Hence, our RDD results do not provide evidence that the warning email has a significant effect on the students' results (or behavior).
 This might have several reasons.
-For instance a lot of the participants who received a warning did not take part in any final exam (see Table~\ref{tab:attendance}).
+For instance, many participants who received a warning did not participate in any final exam.
+Of the 608 students who received a warning, only 183 sat the exam.
 This likely compromises the detection of an effect.
-There are several possible explanations for that.
-On the one hand, the warning might lead to the effect that the students are more likely to postpone participation to a later semester.
+A possible explanation is that the warning might lead weak students to postpone participation to a later semester.
 The email could give students the impression that the chances of getting a good grade are already relatively low.
-Therefore students might be more likely to repeat the course a year later.
-On the other hand, the rate of students who did not take the exam are in our experience similar to the previous ones.
-In a sense, this is also a positive outcome, as we then at least prevent students from collecting malus points, cf.~footnote 2.
+Therefore, students might be more likely to repeat the course a year later.
+In a sense, this can also be viewed as a positive outcome, as we then at least prevent students from collecting malus points, cf.~footnote 2.